Diamond Life: Background and recording

-Recording

 Prior to signing their record deal, Sade recorded Diamond Life in six weeks.
 It was recorded at Power Plant Studios in London.
 After cutting the proposed singles "Smooth Operator" and "Your Love Is King", the first album track recorded was "Sally", a song about the Salvation Army.
 The band worked collectively on the album's musical direction, rehearsing each song in detail and then recording it.
 Adu started writing "When Am I Going to Make a Living" on the back of a cleaning ticket after she picked her clothes up from the cleaners.
 She had no money and she wrote down the song's title.

-Producer Robin Millar met the band in 1983, at which point the band members had never worked in a professional studio and only had demos and recordings from the BBC studios and EMI publishing studios.
+Producer Robin Millar met the band in 1983, when the band members had never worked in a professional studio and only had demo recordings from the BBC studios and EMI publishing studios.
 Millar booked a week's worth of studio time and later noted that the limitations of recording before computers had an impact upon the sound: "We used a real piano and a Fender Rhodes piano, painstakingly synching them up."
 They recorded 15 songs, all written by Adu and members of the group, except "Smooth Operator", which was written exclusively by Adu and Ray St. John.
 They also recorded a cover version of "Why Can't We Live Together" (1972) by Timmy Thomas.

-For the recording of "Cherry Pie", the band had no mixing desks with automation; each member had their job of putting a bit of echo or delay, or changing a level.
+For the recording of "Cherry Pie", the band had no mixing desks with automation; each member had the job of putting a bit of echo or delay, or changing a level.
 Millar would then edit between the different mixes.
-Speaking about this Matthewman said, "Very often, we would have six people at the mixing desk at the same time."
+Speaking about this, Matthewman said, "Very often, we would have six people at the mixing desk at the same time."